-SEN Support with Top-up funding
+SEN Support with STAR funding

 This is support for children who need additional, short term support, which cannot be provided from the budget available to the school.
-When needed an application can be made for top-up funding.
-The top-up funding application identifies and provides costs for the support already in place and plans and costs the support needed for the child to make more progress.
+When needed an application can be made for Short Term Additional Resource (STAR) funding.
+The STAR funding application identifies and provides costs for the support already in place and plans and costs the support needed for the child to make more progress.
 Additional support may be used to support your child with whole class learning, run individual programmes or small groups including your child.
-If allocated, funding lasts for 12 months and must be reapplied for if it continues to be needed.
-Children with top-up funding will be on the SEND register at SEN Support.
+If allocated, funding lasts for a maximum of 2 terms.
+Children with STAR funding will be on the SEND register at SEN Support.